wp-plugins/incarnate-for-wordpress/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-Please upgrade to fix image issues and to bring back your saved Gravatars.
+Please upgrade to make Incarnate more compatible!

 == Power User Help ==
 The Incarnate plug-in has two parts.
 First is the comment form.
 This will allow a commentor to select an avatar.
 The second part is the avatar display.
 Comment Form

-Normally "Automatically Add To Comments" will add the form using JavaScript.
-Some themes will make this impossible.
+Normally automatic configuration will add the form using JavaScript.
+Some themes will not work with this.
 For these you will need to add the comment form manually.

-First, uncheck the box for "Automatically Add To Comments" and save the changes.
-Next: add this code to your comment template right before the "Author" input field.
+You'll need to open the comments.php file in your theme (this can be done easily through the WordPress theme editor).
+Next you'll need to find the comment form and add this line:

 <?php if(function_exists('incarnate_for_wordpress_insert_ui')) { incarnate_for_wordpress_insert_ui(); } ?>